 The Italian company Certabo manufactures several beautiful electronic boards.
-The intended use is mostly chess, but the board is also suitable for 8x8 checkers.
+The intended use is mostly chess, but the board is also suitable for 8x8 checkers or reversi.

 Since v5.9, Chess for Android can connect to a Certabo chessboard over USB.
-Support in Checkers for Android is coming!
+Support in Checkers for Android and Reversi for Android was introduced in v3.1.
 Long press the notation window to open the extended menu.
 Then select "Connect to EBoard", pick the Certabo USB, choose an initial orientation (white at bottom when checked) and LED function (enabled when checked), press "CONNECT", and select the right connected device.

 Unlike other electronic boards, Certabo boards do not necessarily come with their own, fixed pieces.
-Instead, a set of 34 identifying chips is provided, which can be attached to the bottom of pieces in any set (for chess, 32 pieces and 2 additional queens for promotion; for checkers, 24 regular checkers and 10 kings for promotion).
+Instead, a set of 34 identifying chips is provided, which can be attached to the bottom of pieces in any set (for chess, 32 pieces and 2 additional queens for promotion; for checkers, 24 regular checkers and 10 kings for promotion; reversi needs 2x64 chips).
 A fun project is to use 3D printed sets, as shown the pictures and video on this page (courtesy Gerard Harbers for making the sets!).
 The STL files for the checkers pieces are made availabe below.

-Other features, including playing against third party chess engines, are explained in the Chess and Checkers for Android Manuals and the instructional videos below.
+Other features, including playing against third party chess engines, are explained in the Android manuals and the instructional videos below.